 Ca N’Ai is close to Soller, accessed from the Deia road.
 Dating from 1723, this exquisite finca has a romantic outdoor terrace with views across the countryside to the town.
 Dinner reservations (Mallorcan cuisine) are recommended, as priority is given to hotel residents (the perfect excuse to stay the night).

 Breathe in the zesty scent of citrus trees in the grounds of finca hotel Ca N’Ai close to Sóller, and there’s no mistaking you’re in heartbreakingly pretty rural north Mallorca. […] Ca N’Ai Finca Hotel

 For gastronomic ‘new Balearic cuisine’ (and a great tasting menu) with the bonus of stunning Deia bay views, there’s chef Benet Vicens’ renowned restaurant Bens d’Avall – follow the signs from the Soller-Deia road.

 Restaurants in the town of Sóller

-In a street just off this main square you’ll find high-quality authentic Spanish food and wine at Casa Alvaro.
+In a street, just off this main square, you’ll find high-quality, authentic Spanish food and wine at Casa Alvaro.

-Ca’n Blau is the a la carte restaurant of the five-star but comfortably relaxed Gran Hotel Soller – a distinguished small palace built in1880 as a private residence, later part-converted into a leather factory (which produced many of the boots worn by soldiers in the First World War).
+Ca’n Blau is the à la carte restaurant of the five-star but comfortably relaxed Gran Hotel Soller – a distinguished small palace built in 1880 as a private residence, later part-converted into a leather factory (which produced many of the boots worn by soldiers in the First World War).
 The restaurant offers Mediterranean fusion cuisine and excellent choice of wines.
 They offer both set lunch and dinner menus at reasonable prices.

 If you love good food in great locations, there’s a fine choice of restaurants in Sóller and Port de Sóller to visit on Mallorca.